 - Obsess about the weather.
 The main reason the White Mountains are so dangerous is because of how quickly the weather can change, and the fact that some people don’t fully appreciate just how much colder and windier it can be above the tree line.
 Even for a summer hike, check the long-range forecast when doing your planning, and then check it again the day before, on the day, and if possible during the hike.

 - Take a buffer.
 Whatever you think the weather will be, based on your checking, be ready for it to be a good bit worse.
-I see it like in diving: if a diver comes back having used all his air, he’s fucked up.
-Well, if a hiker come back having worn all his clothes, he might not have fucked up but something has gone wrong, either he wasn’t prepared properly or the weather changed significantly from what he expected.
+I see it like in diving: if a diver comes back having used all his air, he’s messed up.
+Well, if a hiker come back having worn all his clothes, he might not have messed up but something has gone wrong, either he wasn’t prepared properly or the weather changed significantly from what he expected.
 You should have clothes you don’t plan to wear and food you don’t plan to eat.
 That’s your safety margin.